-The College maintains state liquor licenses for the following venues where alcohol may be served:
+Middlebury College maintains state liquor licenses for the following venues where alcohol may be served:

 - Atwater Dining Hall

-Outdoor events require appropriate liquor control measures, including adequate barriers (usually fencing) and additional staffing as a condition of licensing.
+Outdoor events also require appropriate liquor control measures, including adequate barriers (usually fencing) and additional staffing as a condition of licensing.
 Event Management and/or Dining Services will advise as to what is necessary.

 - It is illegal in the State of Vermont for people under the age of 21 years to possess or drink alcoholic beverages.